cube-soft/cube.pdf/Readme.md

 ```

 When you merge, extract, or remove existing PDF documents, the simplest sample is as follow.
-Note that if you specify an IDocumentReader object to the Add method of an IDocumentWriter implementation class, the IDocumentWriter object automatically disposes of the specified object before saving.
+Note that if you specify an IDocumentReader object to the Add method of an IDocumentWriter implementation class, the IDocumentWriter object automatically disposes the specified object before saving.

 ```cs
 // using Cube.Pdf.Itext;